uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Now that we have the Siesta library available to us, we go back to our `BackendClient.login(username:password:)` method and finish implementing it using the Siesta library.

-Once we are done we create a new patch on our stack using `git commit -m "finish BackendClient.login(username:password:)"`. *Note*: We don't care so much about this patch message as it is a temporary patch.
+Once we are done we create a new patch on our stack with the message, "finish BackendClient.login(username:password:)", using `gps add` & `gps create-patch`. *Note*: We don't care so much about this patch message as it is a temporary patch.
 We just need to know what it does in relation to the other patches in our stack.

-If we checkout our stack of patches with `git ps ls` it looks something like this now.
+If we checkout our stack of patches with `gps list` it looks something like this now.

 ```
   3     df71da finish BackendClient.login(username:password:)